 If you do not meet the language requirements it might be possible for you to undertake a pre-sessional programme that will prepare you for the masters programme.

 Applications are processed upon receipt.
-The application deadline is 31st August in the year of entry.
+The application deadline is 3rd September 2018.
 However, we reserve the right to receive further applications after the deadline and make decisions on those applications subject to places being available.

 Learning and teaching